Last updated on :24 Feb, 2026

 – Dr. Chintham Vishnu Reddy

 Alum should not be used daily for prolonged periods on the skin or scalp.
-Its strong astringent nature can lead to excessive dryness and irritation.
+Its strong astringency can cause excessive dryness and irritation.
 It is best reserved for occasional use or as a spot treatment.

 No. Alum water is not recommended for consumption due to its potential toxicity.
-Its use in water purification is for settling suspended impurities, not for creating a safe drinking solution without further treatment.
+Its use in water purification is to settle suspended impurities, not to produce a safe drinking solution without further treatment.
 It is strictly for external applications.

-When properly diluted and used in moderation, alum stone is generally safe for external application and has benefits such as skin tightening and mild antiseptic effects.
+When properly diluted and used in moderation, alum stone is generally safe for external use and offers skin-tightening and mild antiseptic properties.
 However, excessive use can cause dryness and irritation.

 [1] In, K.-R., Kang, M. A., Kim, S. D., Shin, J., Kang, S. U., Park, T. J., Kim, S.-J., & Lee, J.-S. (2023).
 Anhydrous Alum Inhibits \\alpha-MSH-Induced Melanogenesis by Down-Regulating MITF via Dual Modulation of CREB and ERK.
 International Journal of Molecular Sciences, 24(19), 14662. https://doi.org/10.3390/ijms241914662